goosewobbler/zutron/docs/usage-renderer-process.md

 ## Usage in the Renderer Process

-In the renderer process you should be able to access the store via the `useStore` hook:
+In the renderer process you can access the store via the `useStore` hook:

 ```ts annotate
 // `src/renderer/counter/index.ts`